fp7-netide/Engine/ryu-backend/README.md

 * Ryu waits for connections from the switches on port 7733 (the classic way, with port 7733 replacing the standard port 6633 to avoid conflicts with the ODL shim client)
 * Ryu is launched with the backend module that waits for connections from the ODL shim client on port 41414 (see ```backend/comm.py```).

-From the  ryu-backend folder, run the following command to use the Ryu controller with the ```simple_switch ``` application:
+From the  ryu's code folder, run the following command to use the Ryu controller with the ```simple_switch ``` application:

 ``` ryu-manager ryu/app/simple_switch.py```